Modelling resource contention in multi-robot task allocation problems with uncertain timing: Results

-Figure \ref{f:scen2_results} shows the results for each method versus the calculation time.
+Figure \ref{f:scen2_results} shows the results for each method versus the calculation time for $n\in\{1,3,6\}$.
 As can be seen, the A method consistently achieved the lowest cost solutions when using a probability threshold of 100\%.
 This came at the expense of calculation time as the number of external robots was increased.
 Lowering the probability threshold resulted in lower calculation times at the expense of solution cost.
-The AEst approach gave a reduction in calculation time of a factor of approximately 5 over the A approach with a probability threshold of 100\%, but also suffered from increased solution cost.
-For the case where there is only 1 uncontrolled robot per location, the probability estimate is equal to the true probability.
-The A method with a probability threshold of 100\% produced the best results in all bar one of the examined cases.
-In the case where $n=6$, the proposed approach produced similar results to the M approach using 100,000 samples, both in terms of cost and calculation time.
-However, the A approach had the benefit of higher consistency in the results, as evidenced by the smaller confidence interval compared to the M method.
+This highlights the necessity of considering as many of the orders of arrival as possible in order to calculate an accurate representation of the cost of an assignment.
+The AEst approach gave a reduction in calculation time of a factor of approximately 5 over the A approach with a probability threshold of 100\%, with only a marginal increase in the solution cost.
+In the case where $n=6$, the proposed approaches produced similar results to the M approach using 100,000 samples.
+However, the proposed approaches had the benefit of higher consistency in this case.
+Similar to the previous scenario, the D results were several orders of magnitude higher than the approaches incorporating uncertainty.

 The number of orders of arrival considered by the A method suffers from factorial growth as the number of external robots is increased.
-These results suggest that, for cases where $n>6$ and the robots arrive at similar times, the M approach will outperform the A approach.
-However, if it is possible to separate the robots into multiple groups where the probability that any of the robots in an earlier group will arrive after any of the robots in a later group is negligible, then the A approach is potentially more suitable.
-The computationally expensive parts of the approach were calculating the probability of an order of arrival (81\% of calculation time) and conditioning the arrival times on the order of arrival (14\% of calculation time).
+These results suggest that, for cases where $n>6$ and the robots arrive at similar times, the M approach will outperform the A and AEst approaches.
+However, if it is possible to separate the robots into multiple groups where the probability that any of the robots in an earlier group will arrive after any of the robots in a later group is negligible, then the proposed approaches are potentially more suitable.
+The computationally expensive parts of the approaches were calculating the probability of an order of arrival (81\% of calculation time for A, 18\% of calculation time for AEst) and conditioning the arrival times on the order of arrival (14\% of calculation time for A, 58\% of calculation time for AEst).